-- 4.3 A copy of the complaint form, which should be used for all complaints, is attached at Appendix 1.
+- A copy of the complaint form, which should be used for all complaints, is attached at Appendix 1.
 This form should also be used for making a complaint under the Local Resolution Procedure.
-Completion of a Complaint Monitoring Form at Appendix 1a is also requested, but is not compulsory. - 4.4 In order to make a complaint, a Member will need to have reasonable belief that there has been a breach of the Code.
+Completion of a Complaint Monitoring Form at Appendix 1a is also requested, but is not compulsory.
+Complaints should be made within 3 calendar months of the matter complained of, unless the complainant can provide a good reason for not having done so. - In order to make a complaint, a Member will need to have reasonable belief that there has been a breach of the Code.
 In order to have a reasonable belief that a breach has occurred, there will need to be direct evidence which supports the complaint.
 Members should consult the Monitoring Officer for advice if they are in doubt.
-Where the breach is a very minor or technical one, or where there is no clear evidence that a breach occurred, the Monitoring Officer may advise Member of the likely threshold and suggest that the matter might be more appropriately dealt with through the Authority's Local Resolution Process. - 4.5 Once received a complaint will be acknowledged by the Monitoring Officer within five working days.
+Where the breach is a very minor or technical one, or where there is no clear evidence that a breach occurred, the Monitoring Officer may advise Member of the likely threshold and suggest that the matter might be more appropriately dealt with through the Authority's Local Resolution Process. - 4.6 Once received a complaint will be acknowledged by the Monitoring Officer within five working days.